 Corner buildings like 5200 Cates are crucial to creating and serving walkable neighborhoods with more likely locally-owned businesses.
 In both respects they help build wealth and keep it within neighborhoods.
-Further erosion of our built environment would be must regrettable and a determent to improving the neighborhood.
+Further erosion of our built environment would be most regrettable and a determent to improving the neighborhood.

 Update 3/20/2021 – 5200 Cates is not on the final agenda for the Preservation Board’s March 22nd meeting.
 I hope this means good news.